Hybrid Temporal Differential Consistency Autoencoder for Efficient and Sustainable Anomaly Detection in Cyber-Physical Systems: Temporal Differential Consistency Informed Autoencoders in Water Distribution Networks

 \subsection{Anomaly Estimation based on Autoencoders}

 Anomaly detection is carried out independently on the test dataset for each edge area using the trained Autoencoders.
 For each data sample, the reconstruction error is calculated, which forms the basis for detecting anomalies.
 To smooth out any fluctuations, a moving average filter with a window size of 7 is applied to the reconstruction errors, as suggested by \cite{stojanovic_enhanced_2022}.
 The threshold is defined as the 95th percentile of the reconstruction errors of the training data.
 Samples where the reconstruction error surpasses this threshold are classified as anomalies.
-Fig. \ref{fig:Rec_Err_Edge2} provides an example of this approach applied to Edge Area 2, demonstrating how the smoothing filter helps reduce noise and enhance the reliability of anomaly detection.